Reading time: 8 min.

 Paru Shukla

 When the weather is warmer, our bodies search for ways to conserve energy and keep us cool.
-Hair insulates our bodies, so when we’re already hot, our bodies don’t expend energy growing more of it.
+Hair insulates our bodies, so when we’re already hot, our bodies don’t expend energy growing our hair.

 Researchers monitored hair loss in 800 women over 6 years and found that there are more resting hair follicles over the summer months [2].
 Hair follicles that are in the resting phase of the hair growth cycle shed their hair in preparation for regrowth, suggesting seasonal hair shedding can last well into autumn.